Eggshell Paint vs Flat

 In this article, we give a detailed comparison of Eggshell paint vs Flat paint.
 Let’s dive in.

-What Is the Difference Between Eggshell Paint and Flat Paint?
+What Is the Difference Between Eggshell and Flat Paint?

 Eggshell paint has a subtle luster, while flat paint has a matte finish.
 Eggshell is more durable, resists stains, and can be wiped with a wet rag.
 Flat paint is non-reflective but less resistant to stains.
 Eggshell is ideal for high-traffic areas, while flat paint is suited for low-traffic spaces.